MrBean355/admiralbulldog-sounds/README.md

 1. Open this app.
 2. Open Dota 2.
 3. Enter Hero Demo Mode.
-4. If you see this screen, you're ready to go:
+4. If you see this screen, you're ready to go:<br/>
     ![Complete](docs/setup_complete.png)
+5. You can also trigger one of the events mentioned above to hear the sound (e.g. use Smoke of Deceit).
-5. If the app doesn't show the above screen after entering Hero Demo Mode, carefully go through the setup steps again.
+6. If the app doesn't show the above screen after entering Hero Demo Mode, carefully go through the setup steps again.
+Remember to close Dota 2!

-## Sound Byte Config
+## Choosing The Sounds
-Each of the 10 different sound byte types can be configured to play your choice of sounds.
+Each of the sound byte events can be configured to play your choice of sounds.
 For example, you can change the bounty rune sound byte from "ROONS!" to "Team Pepega".

-Simply start the app and click the "Configure sounds" button.
+Simply start the app and click the "Change sounds" button.
+From there, you can enable or disable certain sound byte events by un-checking the corresponding checkbox.

+The volume can be adjusted using the slider.

+Click the settings cog next to a sound byte event to choose which sounds can be played for that event.
+When that event happens, one of the selected sounds will be randomly chosen to be played.
+Remember to click "Save" when you're done choosing sounds!

 ## Updates
-Over time, there will hopefully be new versions of this app which either fix bugs or add new features.
+The most common reason for new versions of this app is that new sound bytes have been added to the [PlaySounds](http://chatbot.admiralbulldog.live/playsounds) page.
-It's recommended to keep up-to-date to always have the latest AdmiralBulldog pepega.
+It's also likely that bugs get be fixed or new features are added.
+It's recommended to keep up-to-date to always have the latest AdmiralBulldog sound bytes.

 The app will check for a newer version on startup, and display a message with a link to download the latest version.